Colorado Mesa University: Maverick Center and Foster Field House

 Formerly known as Saunders Field House, the Maverick Center houses all athletic facilities in one building, except for football and baseball.
 Additionally, this center houses CMU's Department of Kinesiology.
 Facilities include the Brownson Arena, El Pomar Natatorium, Hamilton Recreation Center, and Monfort Family Human Performance Lab.
 Adjacent to the Maverick Center are the Community Hospital Unity field soccer and lacrosse stadium, Elliot Tennis Complex, Bergman Softball Field, and the Maverick Pavilion.

 The Foster Field House is home to a climbing wall, a cycling training room, an athletic training lab used by the Department of Kinesiology, and several different athletic courts.

 Moss Performing Arts Center

-The Moss Performing Arts Center is the home to the Department of Theatre and the Department of Music.
-The center features a 288-seat recital hall, as well as classrooms, dressing rooms, a music library and a dance studio.
-Also located here is the Robinson Theater, a 600-seat performing arts venue named for William S. Robinson, the founder of CMU's theatre program.
-Since the opening of Asteria Theatre in 2024, the Moss Performing Arts Center has largely transitioned to an academic building for students studying in CMU's performing arts programs.
+The Moss Performing Arts Center is the home to the Department of Theatre Arts and the Department of Music.
+The center features the Love Recital Hall, the Sanders Dance Studio, the Boelter Combs Rehearsal Hall, and the Mesa Experimental Theatre, as well as classrooms and faculty offices.
+Also located here is the Robinson Theater, a 588-seat performing arts venue named for William S. Robinson, the founder of CMU's theatre program.